 Also accepted for publication was Jareatha Abdul-Raheem’s paper, “Re-imagining the Role of School-Based Health Centers during the COVID-19 Pandemic,” which will appear in a forthcoming edition of the Journal of School Health.

 Other projects included:

 - Qualitative interviews with obstetrical and pediatric providers to assess their views of home vs. hospital births in light of the COVID-19 pandemic;

 - Assessing the impact of infection prevention and control policies, in particular visitor restrictions, in an inpatient labor and delivery setting on exacerbating disparities in obstetric outcomes for black women; and

 - Reimagining the role of SBHCs in increasing access to care during COVID-19 through expansion of telehealth services, enhancing SBHC-parental communication and engagement, and improving continuity of care through SBHC-community provider partnerships.

 “As a future physician, a lot of my experience with ethics is cases, the one-on-one patient perspective.
-I was rarely thinking about public health on a larger scale, but rather dealing with it on a micro level,” said Jaretha Abdul-Raheem, who worked on the SBHC projects.
+I was rarely thinking about public health on a larger scale, but rather dealing with it on a micro level,” said Abdul-Raheem.
 “What drew me into bioethics was delving deeply into the health implications of the Covid is affecting everything on a macro level.”

 The Berman Institute faculty mentors included two physicians, Megan Collins and Marielle Gross, philosopher Anne Barnhill, public health bioethicist Ruth Faden, and general bioethicist Alan Regenberg.